idio-lang/guide/idio-source/var-val.rst

 Nested Functions
 ^^^^^^^^^^^^^^^^

-Now we've got the idea that we can define functions inside other functions, we have *nested* functions.

-We don't have to save them out to the top-level we could just be using them as helper functions within the body of the outer function.
+Now we've got the idea that we can create, that is define, functions inside other functions, we have *nested* functions.
+That is, we don't have to save them out to the top-level we could just be using them as helper functions within the body of the outer function.

 There's nothing to stop the helper functions having helper functions inside them.
 You could go a bit wild, here, but try to think of the